RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 To minimize risk from compromise of a CA’s private signing key, that key may be changed often.
 From that time on, only the new key will be used to sign CA and subscriber certificates.
 If the old private key is used to sign OCSP responder certificates or CRLs that cover certificates signed with that key, the old key must be retained and protected.

-After a CA performs a Key Changeover, the CA may continue to issue CRLs with the old key until all certificates signed with that key have expired.
+<span class="mark">After a CA performs a Key Changeover, the CA may continue to issue CRLs with the old key until all certificates signed with that key have expired.
 As an alternative, after all certificates signed with that old key have been revoked, the CA may issue a final long-term CRL using the old key, with a nextUpdate time past the validity period of all issued certificates.
 This final CRL shall be available for all relying parties until the validity period of all issued certificates has past.
-Once the last CRL has been issued, the old private signing key of the CA may be destroyed.
+Once the last CRL has been issued, the old private signing key of the CA may be destroyed.</span>

 The CA’s signing key shall have a validity period as described in section 6.3.2.